Jin-Shikai/ROS2-Monitor-Infra/docs/config_spec.md

 the built-in names listed below.
 Sibling keys become constructor keyword arguments unless listed as framework-reserved fields in this document.

+### Unknown and Unsupported Fields

+- Unknown top-level fields and unknown fields under `monitor` are currently ignored by the corresponding parsed model.
+- Unknown fields inside plugin-like blocks are passed as Python constructor keyword arguments.
+They are valid only if the selected plugin constructor accepts them; otherwise component construction fails and the component or converter chain is skipped.
+- The tables below define the YAML-supported fields of built-in plugins.
+  Constructor-only dependency-injection arguments such as `client` and callable arguments such as `serialize` are intentionally excluded because ordinary YAML cannot construct the required Python objects.
+- YAML booleans should be unquoted `true` or `false`.
+A quoted string may be converted by Python's `bool()` in an unexpected way.

 ## Top-Level Fields

 | Field | Type | Required | Default | Used by | Notes |